 If you want to sell a stock short, do not assume you’ll always be able to repurchase it whenever you want, at a price you want.
 The market for a given stock has to be there if no one is selling the stock, or there are many buyers, including panic buyers, caused by other short sellers attempting to close out their positions as the lose more and more money, you may be in a position to incur serious losses.
 You could also wake up to an announcement that a company’s getting acquired for a 40 percent premium over its current stock price including a special $10 share dividend, for example, which means short-sellers are instantly impacted and may have serious losses.

 You may or may not have the opportunity to buy or sell on the way up or down.
 Prices may instantaneously reset, with the bid or ask prices jumping higher very quickly.
 The risk of losses on a short sale is infinite, in theory, because the stock price could continue to rise with no limit.
 The short-selling tactic is best used by seasoned traders who know and understand the risks.
 Finally, shorting a stock is subject to its own set of rules.
 All of which require extensive knowledge in order to do it properly.

 When it comes to actually day trading the market, traders don’t have to think about the backend process that takes place when shorting stocks.
 Things just happen instantaneously once you have your accounts all set up.
 Luckily for traders, when you sign into trading with Trader2B this entire process is streamlined within the ToroChallenge, allowing traders to take advantage of long and short positions to intraday trade the equities market in highly liquid stocks.

-The intuitive Haywood Trading Platform will allow traders to easily execute various trading orders into the exchange with easy, whether its a long or a short order.
-These functions empower the traders to quickly enter and exit market positions without have to think about whats happening in the backend, so that they can just focus on perfecting their trading techniques and profit from the volatility in the markets.
+The intuitive Haywood Trading Platform will allow traders to easily execute various trading orders into the exchange with easy, whether its a long or short order.
+These functions empower the traders to quickly enter and exit market positions without having to think about what’s happening in the backend so that they can just focus on perfecting their trading techniques and profit from the volatility in the markets.